po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/04-Stu_Webpack-Intro/README.md

 * It's done when a production ready bundle is created in the `dist/` folder from the command line using the command `npm run build`.

-* It's done when Watch Mode is initiated from the command line using the command, `npm run watch`, as indicated in the following screenshot.
+* It's done when watch mode is initiated from the command line using the command, `npm run watch`, as indicated in the following screenshot.

 ## 📝 Notes